15 minutes a day

 On the one hand, easy.
 15 minutes is nothing.
 This is your life, your love, your living.
 What can't you do for it?
 On the other hand, like any discipline, it requires motivation, planning & resolve.
 And because it draws not just on skill, but your essential self, it takes courage.
 Yeah, even for 15 minutes a day.

 It feels funny at first.
 Acting is a group sport.
 You paint a canvas & play the piano alone.
 Acting needs a team for it to feel real.
 Whistling in the wind, the sound of one hand clapping, eating at an empty restaurant, you choose.

 It takes a mental shift.
 Actors don't always feel like they "own" acting opportunities.
 It's hard to take as yours what you don't think belongs to you.
-And, there are all those attendant pesky feelings always sniffing around the work – “will I have a career / am I any good / do I have what it takes?"
+And, there are all those attendant pesky feelings always sniffing around the work – “will I have a career? / am I any good? / do I have what it takes?"
 Who wants to bump into those every day?
-The many joys of drawer-organizing beckon.
+The many joys of organizing drawers, beckons.

 But every actor knows that work begets work.
 And work is work, in your living room or on set.
 Acting everyday, even alone, builds confidence for the times that count.
 Creates a feedback loop of information about your strengths & weaknesses.
 Keeps your instrument in tune & ready.

 15 minutes actually is a long time.
 Lots can happen in that time.
 The actor who gets in the habit of working 15 minutes a day eventually allows that 15 to grow to 30 or even an hour, but that’s beside the point.
 Conquering the fear of jumping into the work is the stand-out perk.
 You're putting in motion a process that occupies your conscious & unconscious mind throughout the day, & lets you claim the work as YOURS.
 It's no longer something conferred occasionally from the industry-on-high.
 Working every day becomes what you do.